amiltonwong/CarND-MPC-Project/README.md

 #### Polynomial Fitting and MPC Preprocessing - A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.

+To simplify the computation for fitting a polynomial to the waypoints, we transform them into the car's coordinate (lines 106-111 `main.cpp `).

 #### Model Predictive Control with Latency - The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

+To account for the delay of actuations, we modified the equations (line 106-108 in `MPC.cpp`) for consider the latency by using previous actuations.

+Instead of using the cost functions mentioned in class (punishing CTE, epsi, difference between velocity and a reference velocity, delta, acceleration, change in delta, and change in acceleration), we add an additional cost to penalize the combination of velocity and steering (line 65 in `MPC.cpp`) , which results in much stablized corner turning.
 ---

 ## Dependencies